 Ms. Dankworth also has broad commercial litigation experience representing clients in federal and state courts, including in securities litigation, shareholder actions and class actions.

 Her representations have included negotiating and implementing the National Mortgage Settlement that settled claims by state and federal agencies against the country’s five largest mortgage servicers, as well as other mortgage, credit card and consumer finance issues.
 Ms. Dankworth is recommended by The Legal 500 US (2020) for Financial Services Litigation and is recognized as a Rising Star in Banking (2017), in Law 360’s list of attorneys under 40 “whose legal accomplishments transcend their age.”
-In addition, she is named a Future Star and member of the “Under 40 Hot List” by Benchmark Litigation (2021).
+In addition, she is named a Future Star and has previously been named to the “Under 40 Hot List” by Benchmark Litigation (2023).

 Ms. Dankworth is actively involved in the development of young lawyers, particularly women lawyers.
 She co-chairs the firm’s Women’s Resource Group and is a member of its Hiring Committee and Evaluation Committee.
 Ms. Dankworth’s recent speaking engagements include Women in Financial Services: Opportunities and Challenges, NYC Bar Ass’n (Dec.
 2018).

 Ms. Dankworth joined the firm in 2007.
 From 2006 to 2007, she clerked for the Hon.
 Amalya L. Kearse of the U.S. Court of Appeals for the Second Circuit.
 Ms. Dankworth received a J.D. with honors from Harvard Law School in 2006, where she was managing editor of the Harvard Law Review.
 She received an A.B. with honors from Harvard University in 2001.